seancorfield/honeysql/doc/clause-reference.md

-The first case takes just a table specifier (either a table name or a table/alias pair), and then you can optionally specify the columns (via a `:columns` clause).
+The first case takes just a table specifier (either a table name or a table/alias pair), and then you can optionally specify the columns (via a `:columns` clause, or via a `:values` clause using hash maps).

 The second case takes a pair of a table specifier (either a table name or table/alias pair) and a sequence of column